9/11

 And a belated thanks to Last Refuge of a Scoundrel for the nice words and blogroll add.
 I’m digging that ‘stang dude.

-righteous outrage, alarm and hyperbole that surrounds it is self inflicted.
+The Muslim faith is a troublesome one.
+So much of the righteous outrage, alarm and hyperbole that surrounds it is self inflicted.
 Just like this meaningless tripe over their “prophet” not wanting to be depicted in any way.
 Why would he do that?
 Were the artists of his time really all that bad?
 Probably not as bad as a semi-silver robot.

 Oh well.